2314577483/Library-System/README.md

 ## Project Description
 ### Why Is It Interesting To Us
+We want to design a library system that allows users to register for accounts.
+Once logged in, the user can borrow books, show the date books needs to return, or show available books.
+Books are organized by different genres/sub-genres.
+The system allows to display all books or books under a selected genre or use combined criteria (for example, books by a particular author under a particular genre).
+Allows staff accounts to add/edit/delete books.
+Libraries can also provide users with book recommendations based on their previous reading history.
+This is a complete library software management system.
+We can improve productivity and efficiency by designing and implementing a software that not only facilitates students to borrow books, but also facilitates staff to manage books.
 ### Languages/Tools/Technologies

    [C++](https://www.cplusplus.com/) - C++ 11 is the primary programming language for this project.